 You can check out the Books page on my website for information on all my books.

-These books will be an asset to any children’s home library and school library.
+These books will be an asset to any children’s home library or school library.
 Check them out to see how you can weave tips and awareness into your books.

-I’m a working children’s ghostwriter and rewriter.
-I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.
+I’m a working children’s ghostwriter, rewriter, editor, and self-publisher.
+I help turn your idea, outline, or manuscript into a book you’ll be proud to call your own—and provide hands-on guidance through every step of the self-publishing process.

 OTHER HELP I OFFER: